• Skip to primary navigation

 Enable ultimate performance mode - select power options

-5. In this window, expand "show additional plans" and select the radio option "Ultimate performance" and you are good to go.
+5. In this window, expand the “Show additional plans” button, select the “Ultimate performance” option, and you are good to go.

 Enable ultimate performance mode - select ultimate performance